Hailey-Ross/savifx_id/README.md

 ## Instructions

-- Extract download into your resources folder
+- Extract the download into your resources folder
 - Add `ensure savifx_id` in your server.cfg
 - Restart server or `refresh` and `start savifx_id`